microsoft/vscode-tslint/README.md

 # vscode-tslint
 ![Marketplace Version](http://vsmarketplacebadge.apphb.com/version/eg2.tslint.svg "Current Version") ![Market Place Installs](http://vsmarketplacebadge.apphb.com/installs/eg2.tslint.svg "Number of Installs")

-VSCode extension to support tslint
+VSCode extension to support tslint.
+This README describes the development setup, for information about the published extension refer to the [README](tslint/README.md) in the tslint folder.

 ## Development setup
 - run npm install inside the `tslint` and `tslint-server` folders
-- open VS Code on `tslint` and `tslint-server`
+- open VS Code on `tslint` and `tslint-server` or open a workspace with the client and server by opening `vscode-tslint.code-workspace`
 - compile the server once (see developing the server)

 ## Developing the server